So you’re looking for the cheapest Chromebooks of 2019.

-It’s my first ever Chromebook and it’s still one of the best and cheapest ones you can buy in 2018 and 2019.
+It’s my first ever Chromebook and it’s still one of the best and cheapest ones you can buy in 2018, 2019, and into 2020.
 It’s the most popular and best-selling Chromebook online based on my research at the time of this writing.

 What’s so special about the Acer 11?
 And why is it so popular?
 (And why is it my favorite model and the my go-to laptop?)
 Sorry, I may be biased writing this review.
 But this is my absolute favorite Chromebook I own, hands down.

 For starters, it offers a lot of features for a small price.

 It’s powered by an Intel Celeron N2840 CPU clocked at 2.16GHz with Intel Burst up to 2.58GHz.

 It’s a Dual-Core CPU and it offers plenty of performance for the price point.

 If you’re not familiar with “Burst Technology,” it’s basically Intel’s proprietary tech that allows the CPU to draw more power and increase its clock speed when needed.

 So if you’re doing heavy multitasking, gaming, rendering, or whatever else and your device starts to slow down, your processor will automatically boost the clock rate in order to keep up an offer a smooth and lag-free experience.